 Once we are done with the body, trace the fins and tail from the sketch.

-Step 6 – Add more details
+Step 3: Add the final details

 As usual, we can not skip adding the little details that make our drawing look that extra bit better.